Financial-Times/o-colors/MIGRATION.md

 ### Upgrading from v4 to v5

-`o-colors` no longer outputs CSS classes for usecases.
-If your project used these classes instead use Sass mixins or CSS Custom Properties (Variables).
-If this isn't possible, e.g. due to browser support requirements, please contact the Origami team.
+`o-colors` no longer outputs CSS classes for palette colours or usecases.
+Sass users should use Sass functions to set colours instead.
+Build service users should use the palette's CSS Custom Properties (CSS Variables).
+If that is not possible due to browser support requirements please contact the Origami team.

+Removed CSS classes for colour usecase:

 - o-colors-focus-outline
 - o-colors-page-background